edamontology/caseologue/paper.md

 **Error**: tests validating the semantic and syntactic consistency of the ontology, that are mandatory to pass for a pull request to be merged on the GitHub repository.

-**Essential**: tests that can be applicable to other side of the EDAM ontology such as EDAM geo (ref) of EDAM bioimaging (ref), also mandatory for pull request merge.
+**Essential**: tests that can be applicable to other side of the EDAM ontology such as EDAM geo [usesDataFrom:lamothe_2022_7040439] of EDAM bioimaging [usesDataFrom:kalavs2020edam], also mandatory for pull request merge.

 **Curation**: unmandatory tests, ran by maintainers, that, if failed, do not compromise the integrity or the logical structure of the ontology.
 The error level is also a staging area for tests that should be error or essential but still raise errors needing to be fixed.